grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

 Example:

-Perform a dry run when you make changes to the `grafana.yaml` such as using a new image version, or adding new labels and you want to determine if there are syntax errors or conflicts.
+The following example shows how to perform a dry run when you make changes to the `grafana.yaml` such as using a new image version, or adding new labels and you want to determine if there are syntax errors or conflicts.

 To perform a dry run, run the following command: